Rishit-dagli/Rishit-dagli.github.io/_posts/2025-03-28-nerf-gs-datasets.md

 ---
-title: "A Collection of 3D Reconstruction Scenes and Trained Splats"
+title: "A Collection of 3D Reconstruction Datasets and Trained Splats"
 date: 2025-03-28
 excerpt: "A dataset of 3D reconstruction scenes."
 image: /assets/nerf-gs-datasets/cover.jpg